helmutkaufmann/wn-pagebuilder-skeleton-plugin/README.md

 # Mercator Page Builder
-This is a WinterCM plugin that allows you to create custom page builders for Winter's Static Pages.
+This is a WinterCMS plugin that allows you to create custom page builders for Winter's Static Pages.
 It has been tested with WinterCMS 1.1.3.

 ## Installation - Composer
 ```
 composer require mercator/wn-pagebuilder-skeleton-plugin
+php artisan winter:up
 ```
 ## Configuration
 ### Page Builder Definition
 The plugin will allow you to define indvidual elements that the user can configure in the backend.
+On the frontend, the elements will then be rendered as defined in user-defined templates.

-These are defined in a single YAML file, sich is locates in *components/partials/_pagebuilder.yaml*.
+The available elements are defined in a single YAML file, wich is locates in *components/partials/_pagebuilder.yaml*.
 As a starting point, the YAML could look as follows:
 ```
 richtext: